An epicurean adventure to: Pakistan

 - Raita: A refreshing yoghurt-based side dish, raita helps cool down the palate and complements the spiciness of the curry.

-- Salad: A simple salad with fresh greens, sliced cucumbers, green bell peppers, tomatoes and a tangy dressing adds a crisp and refreshing element to the meal.
+- Salad: A simple salad with fresh greens, sliced cucumbers, green bell peppers, tomatoes and a tangy dressing.

-- Pickles and Chutneys: Spicy or tangy pickles, such as mango pickles or mixed vegetable pickles, along with flavourful chutneys like mint chutney or tamarind chutney, provide an extra burst of taste.
+- Pickles and Chutneys: Spicy or tangy pickles, such as onion salad or mixed vegetable pickles, along with flavourful sauces like mint sauce, mango chutney or tamarind chutney.

 - Poppadoms: Thin and crispy lentil or rice-based poppadoms are a popular choice for a bit of crunch.